Customizing Visual Emotion Evaluation for MLLMs: An Open-vocabulary, Multifaceted, and Scalable Approach: Ethics Statement

+Although addressing these ethical concerns falls beyond the immediate scope of this study, we document them here to maintain transparency.
+We hope this clarifies the limitations of the benchmark and supports future efforts toward mitigation.
 All data used in this work are drawn from publicly available benchmarks, and no private information was collected or disclosed.
 By acknowledging these considerations, we aim to promote responsible use of our data, mitigate potential risks, and support its positive impact on future research.